dseeni/TechArtDemos/README.md

 scenarios (examples below).
-Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package elminating any potential distribution complications.
+Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package eliminating any potential distribution complications.

 - [mathutils.geometry](https://docs.blender.org/api/current/mathutils.geometry.html)